offbyone/ideas/content/old/general-thoughts/double-plus-ungood.md

 So.

-Let\'s see\... an ISP will (if this passes) have to provide detailed information about any subscriber to the police, \_without a warrant\_?
+Let's see\... an ISP will (if this passes) have to provide detailed information about any subscriber to the police, \_without a warrant\_?
 What the hell?

-Words fail me, not least due to the degree that I\'m tired.
+Words fail me, not least due to the degree that I'm tired.
 But I hope that you can see the way I do on this one \-- this is just flat-out wrong.